PREMPRAKASHSINGH/blog/_posts/2017-09-30-meetupbot-for-slack.markdown

 ### Step 3 - Test it in your channel
 Open your slack team channel and type  <span class="command">/meetupbot</span> and you should be able to see your commands popping up.
 Click enter and you will see a greeting message from meetupbot and list of commands that you can use.

-Since you have only created only one slash command go to your App page and create 1 more commands as <span class="command">/meetupbot-show</span> with request url as &lt;glitch-project-url&gt;/meetupbot-show (Follow step 2 - create slack command).
+Since you have created only one slash command go to your App page and create 1 more commands as <span class="command">/meetupbot-show</span> with request url as &lt;glitch-project-url&gt;/meetupbot-show (Follow step 2 - create slack command).

 Now try this command, type <span class="command">/meetupbot-show San Francisco & Javascript</span> hit enter and you will see list of Javascript meetups in San Francisco with details like Name of Event & Meetup Group, Date of Meetup, Status, Venue, Rsvp Count.
 Click on Event and it will take you to their meetup event page.